Chase Ultimate Rewards Review: Tips, Transfer Partners & More

 - Minimum Threshold: You need at least 2,000 points to redeem for cash back.

-- Limitations on Items: When you redeem through “Shop With Points” at Amazon.com, there are restrictions on what items you can purchase with your points.
-For example, Amazon MP3’s, Kindle downloads, games and software downloads are off-limits.
+- Limitations on Items: When you “Shop With Points” on Amazon.com, Mp3’s, Kindle downloads, games and software downloads are off-limits.

 |Ultimate Rewards Transfer Partners||Transfer Ratio|